ohlol/minuswell/README.md

 If you'd like to have minuswell parse multiple config files, it can do that too.
 Just use `--config-dir=path/to/dir`.

+It uses the [shoenice](https://github.com/ohlol/shoenice) library to provide statistics about the app and send them to Graphite.

 ## Supported outputs

 * `pipe` (stdout) no configuration needed